Japanese American Detention Center (Fresno Fairgrounds)

 Barracks at the Fresno detention center

 A former detainee displays the names of the family members who were also detained under the same facility.

 Between May and October of 1942, more than 5,000 Japanese-Americans were held at the hastily-constructed Fresno detention center, which was located at what is now the Fresno Fairgrounds.
 The facility was one of thirteen assembly centers built in California, and was the first stop before detainees were relocated to more permanent facilities.

 The internment of Japanese-Americans became US government policy following the Japanese attack on Pearl Harbor.
-Radio and newspapers circulated rumors that inflamed existing prejudice and claimed without evidence that many Japanese-Americans were spies and could pose a threat to the nation's security.
-In California, there was already animosity directed toward Japanese-American farmers who were often viewed as competition.
+Radio and newspapers circulated rumors that inflamed existing prejudice and claimed without evidence that many Japanese-Americans were spies, disloyal, or dangerous enemies who could pose a threat to the nation's security.
+In California, there was already animosity directed toward Japanese-American farmers who were often viewed as competition in agriculture.
 Eventually more than 120,000 Japanese-Americans were detained with no due process or evidence of espionage.

 The Fresno facility included more than 100 barracks in the center of the race track as well as four other blocks of twenty barracks each on either side of the track.
 Most of the inmates in the Fresno facility were sent to permanent camps in Arkansas and Arizona.
-The facility closed in October of 1942, the last temporary facility to do so.
+The facility closed in October of 1942, the last temporary facilities to do so.
 Even though the facility permanently closed, the detainees were sent to permanent camps for three more years which caused most the families to lose their farms, homes, businesses, and their freedom.

 A memorial to the site's role in Japanese-American internment was placed at the entrance to the fairgrounds in 1992.
 The memorial includes names of many of the people who were sent here along with stories and photos of the 1942 detention facility.
 The memorial was enlarged in 2011.